GoogleChrome/web.dev/README.md

 ### Internal Users

-While on your desktop, a Googler may run the `stage` command (rather than `build`) to deploy changed files to the internal staging environment.
+Googlers may use the `deploy` command to deploy changed files to the internal staging environment.
+Contact the web.dev team for more information.

 ## Staging